Home

 According to 2005 statistics, 50 million Americans have German ancestors.

-With this high number, chances are your parents or grandparents know how to make sauerkraut.
+With this high number, chances are your parents or grandparents know how to produce sauerkraut.

 Whether you are nostalgic for a taste of your Grandmother's cooking or want to share with your family unique dishes, there is no comparison between store bought, and homemade crunchy, tangy sauerkraut.